1. Purpose of policy

 Maladministration is widely defined to mean illegal, arbitrary, oppressive or improper administrative action.

-Public Interest Disclosure means a disclosure of information specified in the PID Act made to an appropriate entity and includes all information and help given by the discloser to an appropriate entity.
-This includes a Public Officer making a public interest disclosure about someone else’s conduct if the officer has information about the conduct and the conduct is corrupt conduct or maladministration or the conduct is negligent or improper management directly or indirectly resulting, or likely to result in a substantial waste of public funds; or anybody may disclose a danger to person with disability or to the environment from particular contraventions or anybody may disclose a reprisal.
+Public interest disclosure means a disclosure of information specified in the PID Act made to an appropriate entity and includes all information and help given by the discloser to an appropriate entity.
+This includes a Public Officer making a public interest disclosure about someone else’s conduct if the officer has information about the conduct and the conduct is corrupt conduct or maladministration or the conduct is negligent or improper management directly or indirectly resulting, or likely to result in a substantial waste of public funds; or anybody may disclose a danger to a person with a disability or to the environment from particular contraventions; or anybody may disclose a reprisal.

 4. Public Interest Disclosures

 The PID Act distinguishes between public interest disclosures made by public officers and those made by anyone else.
-What constitutes a public interest disclosures depends on who is making the disclosure.
+What constitutes a public interest disclosure depends on who is making the disclosure.

 A public officer can make a disclosure about: